code4lib/code-of-conduct/code_of_conduct.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/80x15.png) Licensed under CC0](http://creativecommons.org/publicdomain/zero/1.0/)

 Code4Lib is dedicated to providing a harassment-free community experience for everyone.
-We do not tolerate harassment of event participants in any form.
-Sexual or discriminatory language and imagery is not appropriate for any event venue, including talks.
+We do not tolerate harassment in any form.
+Sexual or discriminatory language and imagery is not appropriate for any event venue, including talks, or any community channel such as the chatroom or mailing list.
+Participants at any Code4Lib event or in any community channel violating these rules should expect to be sanctioned, expelled, or banned at the discretion of the organizers or channel administrators or volunteers.
 Reports of harassment will be addressed immediately.
-Participants at any Code4Lib event -- or in any community channel, such as the chatroom or mailing list -- violating these rules should expect to be sanctioned, expelled, or banned at the discretion of the organizers or channel administrators.

 Harassment is understood as *any* behavior that threatens another person or group, or otherwise makes that person or group feel unsafe or uncomfortable,